tbrlpld/laces/README.md

 This is where components start to become interesting.

 The default implementation of `render_html` calls the component's `get_context_data` method to get the context variables to pass to the template.
+The default implementation of `get_context_data` returns an empty dictionary.
-So, to customize the context variables passed to the template, we can override `get_context_data`.
+To customize the context variables passed to the template, we can override `get_context_data`.

 ```python
 # my_app/components.py